In this busy world of the 21st century, we often find ourselves with our backs against the wall.

 - What did I learn about other people?

-- What did I learn about the world?
+- And what did I learn about the world?

 - What can I do now?